Jocelyn Toynbee: Honours

 Toynbee was elected a Fellow of the Society of Antiquaries (FSA) in 1943.
 She was awarded the medal of the Royal Numismatic Society in 1948.
 In 1952, she was elected a Fellow of the British Academy (FBA).
 In 1956 she was awarded the Huntington Medal of the American Numismatic Society.

+She was awarded Honorary Doctorates from the Universities of Newcastle (1967) and Liverpool (1968).

 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1973.
-In 1977, an edited volume of 20 papers was published in honour of Toynbee, in which Martin Robertson states that “No one has done more than she – no one perhaps so much – to establish and make clear the profound unity of the Greco-Roman artistic tradition”.
-A further collected volume of papers in memory of Toynbee was published in 1988.
+In 1977, an edited volume of 20 papers was published in honour of her eightieth birthday, in which Martin Robertson states that “No one has done more than she – no one perhaps so much – to establish and make clear the profound unity of the Greco-Roman artistic tradition”.